ibm-ecosystem-engineering/Watson-NLP/MLOps/Watson-NLP-Custom-Model-Container/readme.md

 ```

 ### 4. Run the service with Docker
-Use the following command to start the service.
+Run the command to start the service.
 ```
 docker run -d -e ACCEPT_LICENSE=true -p 8085:8085 watson-nlp-custom-container:v1
 ```